Uric Acid (Urine)

 When purines are broken down to uric acid in the blood, the body gets rid of it when

 you urinate or have a bowel movement.
-But if your body makes too much uric acid, or
+If your body makes too much uric acid, or if

-if your kidneys aren't working properly, uric acid can build up in the blood.
-Uric
+your kidneys aren't working well, uric acid can build up in the blood.
+Uric acid levels

-acid levels can also increase when you eat too many high-purine foods or take certain
+can also increase when you eat too many high-purine foods or take medicines like diuretics,

-medicines like diuretics, aspirin, and niacin.
-Then crystals of uric acid can form
+aspirin, vitamin C, and niacin.
+Then crystals of uric acid can form and collect in

-and collect in the joints, causing painful inflammation.
-This condition is called
+the joints.
+This causes painful inflammation.
+This condition is called gout.
+Too much

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have gout.
-He
+You may need this test if your healthcare provider thinks that you have gout.
+Your

-or she may also use this test to monitor you while you have cancer treatment, or to
+provider may also use this test to keep track of you while you have cancer treatment

 Symptoms of gout include: